-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Chile.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Chile.

 Yes, an employment relationship may only be lawfully terminated for the causes listed in the Chilean Labour Code.
 These grounds may be classified depending on whether they provide or not a right to severance pay.

-Termination at will: Only applicable to: (a) workers entitled to represent the employer (i.e. managers, assistant managers, agents or those having power of attorney), as long as, in all these cases they have power of attorney, and (b) workers who are within the confidence of the employer; and,
+(i) Business needs: Those deriving from circumstances such as the employer’s modernization or rationalization, decreases in the productivity; and changes in the economy market; (ii) Termination at will: Only applicable to: (a) employees entitled to represent the employer (i.e. managers, assistant managers, agents or those having power of attorney), as long as, in all these cases they have power of attorney, and (b) employees who are within the confidence of the employer; and, (iii) Employer’s bankruptcy.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?